engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/small-scoped-tests.md

 We prefer to test against real implementations of connected systems.
 While modern container offerings make this goal achievable more often than not, unfortunately, sometimes, real implementations are too complex or costly to set up for frequent isolated runs.
 In these situations test doubles stand in as lightweight alternatives.
 Depending on their implementation, we categorize test doubles as *stubs*, *mocks*, or *fakes*.

+#### Stubs

 *Stubs* replace external dependencies with hard-coded responses.
 These canned implementations allow us to test code paths where response values are expected, but its content proves insignificant to our test case. *Stubs* require low effort and often consist of a single return value for stubbed methods.
-Initially typed out manually, sophisticated code bases may eventually autogenerate these based on source code.
-Example:
+Initially typed out manually, sophisticated code bases may eventually autogenerate these based on source code or OpenAPI schemas with examples.

 ```golang
 // Stub method for host/product/db/user.go#43